 NOTE 3: MDC1, MDC2 and MDC3 reference points are not specified in 3GPP.

 NOTE 4: DC3 and DC4 reference points are not specified in this Release.

 NOTE 5: Enhancements to the N33 reference point for support of data channel services are not specified in this Release.

-Editor's note: Enhancements to other interfaces (e.g. N71/Sh, N70/Cx, Gm, Mw, ISC, Iq, Mb) for support of IMS data channel service are FFS.